notevibes. Narakeet Alternative · 2026 Review

 What is Narakeet?

 Narakeet is a web-based platform that specializes in converting presentations into narrated videos using AI text-to-speech.
 You upload a PowerPoint, Google Slides, or Markdown file with speaker notes, select an AI voice, and Narakeet generates a video with narration automatically synced to each slide.
-The platform offers 800 voices across 100 languages and uses pay-per-minute pricing starting at $6 for 30 minutes.
+It also converts Word, PDF, plain text, and subtitle files to audio, and added speech-to-text transcription in 2026.
+The platform offers 900+ voices across roughly 100 languages and uses pay-per-minute pricing starting at $6 for 30 minutes.
 It is designed primarily for educators, trainers, and content creators who need narrated presentations without recording their own voice.

 How much does Narakeet cost?